NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 The easiest way to install this controller is to utilize the Arduino IDE library manager, or through a package manager such as PlatformIO.
 Otherwise, simply download this controller and extract its files into a `Simple-Hydroponics-Arduino` folder in your Arduino custom libraries folder, typically found in your `[My ]Documents\Arduino\libraries` folder (Windows), or `~/Documents/Arduino/libraries/` folder (Linux/OSX).

-From there, a local copy of one of the example sketches can be used as the system starting point.
-The Simple DWC Example is the recommended first example because it is the smallest practical Hydruino setup and makes the controller object relationships easier to follow.
+From there, you can make a local copy of one of the example sketches based on the kind of system setup you want to use.
+If you are unsure of which, start with the Simple DWC Example.
+It is the smallest practical Hydruino setup and is easier to follow while learning how the controller objects fit together.
 The Vertical NFT Example is the larger reference implementation for a more complete system and only requires changing setup defines at the top of the file.

 Storage constrained MCUs (< 512kB Flash, particularly <= 256kB) may need further setup file/max-sizes tweaking, and possibly external storage hardware (such as EEPROM or SD Card - see the Data Writer example for more details).
 Modern MCUs with lots of Flash storage can instead simply build the Full System Example (TODO: Still a WIP - use Vertical NFT Example for right now).